solelena/PSReliP/README.md

 This pipeline is released under the GNU General Public License version 3 (GPL v3.0).<br>

 ## Citation
-**PSReliP: an integrated pipeline for analysis and visualization of population structure and relatedness based on genome-wide genetic variant data.** Elena Solovieva and Hiroaki Sakai.
-Accepted for publication in BMC Bioinformatics (2 Feb 2023).<br>
+**Solovieva, E., Sakai, H. PSReliP: an integrated pipeline for analysis and visualization of population structure and relatedness based on genome-wide genetic variant data.
+BMC Bioinformatics 24, 135 (2023). https://doi.org/10.1186/s12859-023-05169-4.**<br>